eastgenomics/eggd_starfusion/README.md

 ## What does this app output?
 * The app generates:
-    * starfusion_predictions: the predictions file prefixed with the sample name (extracted from the '.chimeric.junction.out' file), and ending '.fusion_predictions.tsv'
+    * starfusion_predictions: the predictions file prefixed with the sample name (extracted from the '.chimeric.out,junction' file), and ending '.fusion_predictions.tsv'
     * starfusion_abridged: the abridged version of the predictions file, prefixed with the sample name (as above), and ending '.fusion_predictions.abridgedtsv'